r-koch/ddal-docs/README.md

 - [Curse of Strahd - Dungeon Master's Guide (PDF)](unhosted_docs/CoS%20-%20Dungeon%20Master's%20Guide.pdf)
 - [Faction Guide (PDF)](unhosted_docs/DDAL_FACTION_GUIDE_v701.pdf)
 - [Tomb of Annihilation Primer (PDF)](unhosted_docs/DDAL_Death_Curse_Primer_v1.3.pdf)

+## Mission Statement

+The goal:

+- One (!) place for all information
+- Consistent labeling
+- Proper version control
+- Better change history
+- Ability for the community to contribute

+The plan:

+- Transcribe the documents that change regularly from PDF to [markdown](https://www.markdownguide.org/basic-syntax)
+- Link the documents that don't change
+- Host documents that aren't hosted anymore but are still AL-legal
+- Releases!
+  - Use [Semantic Versioning](https://en.wikipedia.org/wiki/Software_versioning#Semantic_versioning) (\<major>.\<minor>.\<patch>)
+  - New \<major>.\<minor>.0 release every time a new AL document is published
+  - Use the same major and minor version as the most recent AL document
+  - Use patch version for other changes (corrections, additions, and removals)

 ---